Looking to invest using a robo-advisor and want to learn more about Questwealth? You’ve come to the right place.

-However, it offers substantially lower fees than Wealthsimple, which is an extremely important benefit.
-In the Wealthsimple vs. Questwealth comparison, Wealthsimple beats Questwealth in terms of minimum balance.
+However, Questwealth offers substantially lower fees than Wealthsimple, which is an extremely important benefit.
+In the Wealthsimple vs. Questwealth comparison, Wealthsimple beats Questwealth regarding minimum balance.
 Questwealth has a minimum balance of $1,000, while there is no minimum balance limit with Wealthsimple.

 Questwealth vs. Vanguard

-Vanguard also entered the sector due to the rising popularity of robo-advisors.
 Vanguard is known for its pioneering presence in the world of low-cost index investing.
-Note that Vanguard does not offer a traditional robo-advisor product.
+Note that Vanguard does not offer a traditional robo-advisor product in Canada.

 Questwealth vs. Self-Directed Investing

 Self-directed investing is another alternative you can choose.
-If you think you have a knack for investing, have an understanding of how ETFs work, and understand how different funds can have varying risks, you can create your portfolio.
+If you think you have a knack for investing, understand how ETFs work, and understand how different funds can have varying risks, you can create your portfolio.

-Questrade operates as an online brokerage that allows you to create your trading portfolio.
-The discount broker enables you to solve the problem of paying too much for investing, and it could be ideal for a DIY approach to investing.
+Questrade also operates as an online brokerage that allows you to trade and create your own investment portfolio.
+The discount broker enables you to solve the problem of paying too much for investing, which could be ideal for a DIY approach to investing.

-I think Questwealth is a fantastic robo-advisor to help you achieve a variety of investment goals from aggressive growth to conservative investments.
-It also offers every account Canadians can ask for.
+I think Questwealth is a fantastic robo-advisor that can help you achieve a variety of investment goals, from aggressive growth to a more conservative approach.
+It also offers most accounts that Canadians can ask for.

-If you want to give them a try, you can get $10,000 managed free by Questwealth Portfolios here.
+If you want to try it out, you can get $10,000 managed free by Questwealth Portfolios here.